 - Provide an inclusive environment that is supportive of faculty, staff, and student success.

-- Students will have educational supports to enhance student success
+- Students will have educational support to enhance student success.